 When patients undergo IVF fertilization at our Los Angeles, CA-area practice, skilled fertility technicians select the healthiest sperm and eggs to maximize the chances of conception.

 In vitro fertilization treatment has helped many hopeful parents around the world to grow their families, and has resulted in consistently high success rates.
 The IVF process involves several steps.
 Treatment begins with ovulation induction through the use of fertility medications, followed by the retrieval of the eggs, fertilization within our laboratory, and the transfer of the embryo to the mother's uterus or to a gestational surrogate.
+Some patients might also choose to use donated eggs.
 If you would like to learn more about the fertilization process, or the different techniques that we use, please contact our practice today and schedule an appointment with Dr. Michael Vermesh or Dr. Tannaz Toloubeydokhti.

 The Laboratory Fertilization Procedure

 After retrieving sperm from a partner or donor, the sample will be prepared.
 This involves the removal of chemicals that can interfere with implantation, and the separation of the sperm from the seminal fluid to improve the fertilization capabilities of the male sample.
 Once the sample has been prepared, the healthiest sperm will be selected and placed in a laboratory dish with an egg to facilitate fertilization.